 She taught several subjects at Life Center Academy before leaving to teach at Trenton Central High School.
-She brings her experiences from acting, singing, directing, stage managing, dramaturgy, traveling and teaching to her tenth through twelfth-grade students.
+She brings her experiences from acting, singing, directing, stage managing, dramaturgy, traveling, and teaching to her tenth through twelfth-grade students.
 To find out more about the CTE program at TCHS, visit http://www.tchstheatre.com

 Brown holds an MA in theatre studies and another MA in arts administration.
 She holds three NJ standard teaching certifications for theatre, CTE/vocational theatre, and English.
-She is working on her certification to become one of less than 30 arts integration specialists in New Jersey and is developing her portfolio to be able to start her EdD in theatre education at NYU upon completion of her arts integration certification in 2022.
-She was the regional programming director for the American Alliance for Theatre and Education (AATE), helping to shape the Theatre In Our Schools (TIOS) Month campaign during the pandemic.
-She is on the board for the Ritz Theatre Company and a member of the Speech Theatre Association of New Jersey and the Educational Theatre Association (EdTA) in which she is a NJ Thespian troupe director.
-Ms. Brown also holds membership in Theatre Communications Group (TCG) and three unions: National Education Association (NEA), the New Jersey Education Association (NJEA) and the Trenton Education Association (TEA).
+She is a part of the Association for Career and Technical Education fellows program for the Engineering and Educational Technology Division and is developing her portfolio to be able to start her EdD in theatre education at NYU within the next few years She was the regional programming director for the American Alliance for Theatre and Education (AATE), helping to shape the Theatre In Our Schools (TIOS) Month campaign during the pandemic.
+She remains a member of that organization.
+She sat on the board for the Ritz Theatre Company for over a year.
+She is an active member of the Educational Theatre Association (EdTA) in which she is a NJ Thespian troupe director and also helps nationally as a part of a committee for diversity accountability.
+Ms. Brown also holds membership in Theatre Communications Group (TCG) and four unions: National Education Association (NEA), the New Jersey Education Association (NJEA), Mercer County Education Association (MCEA), and the Trenton Education Association (TEA).
 Her work for diversity and anti-racism within and outside of several of these organizations can be found here.

 She has a passion for reading and learning, especially about cultures.
 She taught short theatre programs in Kenya, Brazil, and Costa Rica.
 The latter of which included drama therapy with former child prostitutes.
 Her international performances have included singing in Egypt and Slovakia.
 She visited and lived in Slovakia, which allowed for her to be the language editor for the first Slovak civil law book to be translated into English.
 Her research in Slovak theatre has made her one of the few Americans to be repeatedly invited to the Slovak Theatre Nova Drama Festival.